-Ms. Sneed Is Teaching the Scientific Method
+Ms. Sneed Prepares for Teaching Scientific Method

 “Thanks!
 These posters on the top help me teach the steps in the scientific method: